UKPLab/sentence-transformers/examples/unsupervised_learning/query_generation/README.md

 ## Overview

-We use **synthethic query generation** to achieve our gold.
+We use **synthethic query generation** to achieve our goal.
 We start with the passage from our document collection and create for these possible queries users might ask / might search for.

 ![Query Generation](https://raw.githubusercontent.com/UKPLab/sentence-transformers/master/docs/img/query-generation.png)